OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 git checkout -b v2.12.0b v2.12.0
 ```

 2) You will need node, NPM and angular-cli to execute the app.
-You can install them with:
+You can install them with in linux with the following commands:

 ```bash
 sudo apt-get update